netzero-labs/netzero-labs/docs/tesla/BackupMode.md

 * Utility import limits may reduce the rate.
 * Powerwall 3 expansion packs charge slower than full Powerwall 3 systems.
 Refer to the [Powerwall 3 Datasheet](https://energylibrary.tesla.com/docs/Public/EnergyStorage/Powerwall/3/Datasheet/en-us/Powerwall-3-Datasheet.pdf) for details.

+There are other ways of charging Powerwall from the grid, such as manual Storm Watch events or VPP events.
+Since those cannot be automated, they are not relevant here.